Rifat004/Kvasir_GI_Image_Classification-Feature_Extraction/README.md

 This project demonstrates the entire workflow of building a deep learning model in PyTorch Lightning framework.
 The achieved accuracy on the testing dataset reflects the models capability to generalize and classify images accurately.
 I have compared accuracy of two variants of mobileOne model (s3 and s4).
 Among the models, mobileone_s4 achieved slighlty more accuracy than s3 variant.
 But, s3 variant has less parameters.
 So, it is more memory efficient.

-Note: I have added code feature extraction.
-I will try to perform traditional ml techniques on extracted feature.
+Note: I have added code  for feature extraction and performed traditional ml techniques on extracted feature.
+Another readme file is there for feature extraction and classification.